 Drama, duologue in one-act.

-Oriented around a female perspective and biblically grounded, I would describe it as a cross between JB Priestley’s An Inspector Calls and Abby Guinness’s The Word of the Wives.
+Oriented around a female perspective and biblically grounded; a cross between JB Priestley’s An Inspector Calls and Abby Guinness’s The Word of the Wives.

 One female, two male, however only one of the male roles is a speaking part.